 This position offers opportunities to participate in a range of multidisciplinary outpatient clinics and services at the main hospital and/or outpatient centers under the direct clinical supervision of Lisa Opipari-Arrigan, Ph.D., and Shayna Coburn, Ph.D.:

-- Functional GI Disorders Clinic: (Fridays 8 a.m.-12 p.m. at the main hospital) Offers multidisciplinary evaluation and treatment of pediatric patients with a range of disorders of the gut-brain axis.
-Patients are seen by a gastroenterologist, psychologist, pain medicine specialist and psychologist.
-Common referral questions for consultation and outpatient therapy include coping with chronic pain, anxiety, depression and rumination.
+- Functional GI Disorders Clinic: (Fridays 8 a.m.-12:30 p.m. at the main hospital) Offers multidisciplinary evaluation and treatment of pediatric patients with a range of disorders of the gut-brain axis.
+Patients are seen by a gastroenterologist, psychologist, pain medicine specialist and dietitian.
+Common referral questions for consultation and outpatient therapy include coping with chronic pain, rumination and anxiety.

-- Inflammatory Bowel Disease Clinic: (Thursdays 1-5 p.m. at the main hospital) Provides evaluation and treatment of newly diagnosed and complex pediatric patients with ulcerative colitis and Crohn’s disease.
+- Inflammatory Bowel Disease Clinic: (1st and 3rd Thursdays of the month 9 a.m.-5 p.m. at the main hospital) Provides evaluation and treatment of newly diagnosed and complex pediatric patients with ulcerative colitis and Crohn’s disease.
 Patients are seen by a range of specialists including a gastroenterologist, nurse, psychologist, dietitian and social worker.
-Consultation and outpatient therapy addresses coping with chronic illness, adherence, procedural anxiety and depression.
+Brief assessment and outpatient therapy addresses coping with chronic illness, self-management, procedural anxiety and depression.

-- Encopresis Clinical Service: (Thursdays or Fridays 8 a.m.-5 p.m. at the main hospital) Provides outpatient therapy in combination with collaborative medical treatment for children with chronic constipation, stool withholding and soiling.
+- Encopresis Clinical Service: (Daily at the main hospital and via telehealth) Provides outpatient therapy in combination with collaborative medical treatment for children with chronic constipation, stool withholding and soiling.